EXCLUSIVE-HK's Apple Daily to shut within days, says Jimmy Lai adviser | Law-Order

 Hong Kong pro-democracy newspaper Apple Daily will be forced to shut "in a matter of days" after authorities froze the company's assets under a national security law, an adviser to jailed owner Jimmy Lai told Reuters on Monday.
 The closure of Apple Daily would undermine the former British colony's reputation as an open and free society and send a warning to other companies that could be accused of colluding with a foreign country, media advocacy groups said.

 Police have said dozens of Apple Daily articles were suspected of violating the national security law, the first case in which authorities have cited media articles as potentially violating the legislation.
-Simon said that based on his understanding from officers' questioning of the executives, around 100 articles were under scrutiny.
+Simon and the source said their understanding was that about 100 articles were under scrutiny.

 "After all this is said and done, the business community is going to look up and recognise that a man's company was gutted and stolen by a communist regime in Hong Kong," he said.
 "That's a big deal."